SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 Drag and drop onnx file into Aimmy Folder-->bin-->model.

 CONGRATZ!
 You have made your very first ONNX file!
-Now go test it out in-game and refer others who has similar isues or questions, to this page if this helped you.
+Now go test it out in-game and refer others who has similar issues or questions, to this page if this helped you.

 Any issue feel free to DM discord:  MentalEngineer#4729